li-zhenyuan/li-zhenyuan.github.io/_pages/about.md

 # 🔥 News
+- 📑 *2026.01*, Two Work-In-Progress papers, titled "Work In Progress: Building Next-Generation Datasets for Provenance-Based Intrusion Detection" and "Work In Progress: The Case for LLM-Enhanced Backward Tracking" accepted by PRISM'26 co-located wiht NDSS'26.
 - 🧑‍💻 *2025.12*, Invited to serve as an TPC member for "GlobalCom 2026 CISS".
 - 🎉 *2025.12*, Awarded First Prize in the Science and Technology Progress Award by "China General Chamber of Commerce" \(ranked 5/15\) -- "Key Technologies and Industrial Applications of AI-Driven Cybersecurity Detection."
 - 🎉 *2025.12*, Awarded Second Prize of the Beijing Municipal Science and Technology Progress Award \(ranked 7/10\) -- "Key Technologies and Applications for Detection and Attribution of Highly Stealthy Cyber Threats Based on Anti-Stealth Mechanisms".